mattermost/docs/source/configure/configuration-settings.rst

 | This feature's ``config.json`` setting is ``"FileSettings.ExtractContent": true`` with options ``true`` and ``false``.          |
 +---------------------------------------------------------------------------------------------------------------------------------+

-To extend content search support to include file formats including DOCX, RTF, and PAGES, you must install `these dependencies <https://github.com/sajari/docconv#dependencies>`__.
-If you choose not to install these dependencies, you will see log entries for documents that couldn't be extracted.
+To extend content search support to include file formats including DOCX, RTF, and PAGES, and to take advantage of improved server performance during PDF extraction, you must install `these dependencies <https://github.com/sajari/docconv#dependencies>`__.
+If you choose not to install these dependencies, you'll see log entries for documents that couldn't be extracted.
 Any documents that can't be extracted are skipped and logged so that content extraction can proceed.

 The search support each dependency offers is described below:

 - ``tidy``: Used to search the contents of HTML and PAGES documents.
-- ``wv``: Used to search the contents of DOC/DOCX documents.
+- ``wv``: Used to search the contents of DOC documents.
 - ``popplerutils``: Used to significantly improve server performance when extracting the contents of PDF documents.
 - ``unrtf``: Used to search the contents of RTF documents.
 - ``Justtext``: Used to search HTML documents.